Physical Fitness Management (FLBU)

 - Free access to Cambrian's Athletics Centre (for full-time students)

 Co-op Work Term/Fieldwork

 You must also complete approximately 90 hours of volunteer fieldwork as a requirement of courses in first, second, and third year.
-Placement opportunities include working with community partners, sports organizations, individuals within specific population groups, and personal training clients.
+Placement opportunities include working with community sports organizations, individuals within specific population groups, and personal training clients.

 4D Learning Opportunities